ChenxiXu06/BetterKiwi-SecondStage/README.md

 Paste the contents of the prompt file into the System Prompt field.

 # 🎉 Step 3 Start your Conversation

-After finishing above instructions, you successfully got a perfect test problem giver!
+Congrats!
+You've now got yourself a perfect test problem generator after following the steps!